-The initial interview and the Dublin interview are the asylum seeker's first official interviews with the State Secretariat for Migration (SEM).
+The initial interview and the Dublin interview are the asylum seeker's first official interviews with the SEM.

 After the Dublin interview, the SEM decides whether to examine the content of the asylum application.
 A take-over request is submitted if it is found that this examination is the responsibility of another European State.
 If the other State is prepared to examine the asylum application, or does not reply within a given time period, this State will be responsible for the asylum application.
 Switzerland generally has six months to perform the transfer.
 If a person disappears, the period is extended to 18 months.

-If Switzerland is not responsible for examining the asylum application, the SEM rejects the application, informally revokes it or issues a so-called non-admission decision (NEE).
-A non-admission decision is also taken if the asylum seeker is able to return to a so-called safe third country (e.g. because he or she already has a residence permit there).
+If Switzerland is not responsible for examining the asylum application, the SEM rejects the application or issues a so-called non-admission decision (NEE).

 In certain cases, Switzerland may, for humanitarian reasons, declare itself responsible and assume responsibility for examining the asylum application.
 Switzerland is obliged to examine the application itself if systemic flaws mean that the person is threatened with inhumane or degrading treatment in the other Dublin State.

-If Switzerland is responsible for examining an asylum application, the State Secretariat for Migration (SEM) initiates the national accelerated asylum procedure.
+If Switzerland is responsible for examining an asylum application, the SEM initiates the national accelerated asylum procedure.
 Under the accelerated procedure, asylum seekers can describe their reasons for flight in detail during a hearing and provide the authorities with evidence (police summons, court decisions, medical certificates, photos, newspaper articles, etc.).
 All relevant issues must be examined.
 The hearing and any possible evidence are used to determine the asylum decision.
 The SEM hearing occurs in the presence of the asylum seeker's legal representative.

 After the interview, the authority examines whether the asylum seeker meets the status of a refugee, whether he or she will be granted asylum or whether there are other reasons why the person is unable to return to his or her home country or country of origin.
 If the facts are clear, an asylum decision will be made within eight working days at the federal asylum centre.